perwin/pyimfit/README.md

 No such file or directory", then you may be missing headers files and static libraries for Python development; see [this Stackexchange question](https://stackoverflow.com/questions/21530577/fatal-error-python-h-no-such-file-or-directory) for guidance on how to deal with that.

+### Installation via conda

+PyImfit can also be installed into a conda environment, via

+    $ conda install -c conda-forge perwin::pyimfit

+**[Note that conda installation his is currently a bit experimental, but should be standard soon]**

 ### Building the Whole Thing from Source